 Ketamine is often taken for an out-of-body experience.
 Worryingly, is also used to relax farmyard animals.

 Ketamine is mainly in use today as an anaesthetic for farm animals.

-People use ketamine to get an out-of-body experience.
-It makes you feel as though your mind is detached from your body.
+People use ketamine to get an out-of-body experience - it makes you feel as though your mind is detached from your body.

 Small doses make you feel floaty, dreamy and trippy.
-Larger doses can give you powerful hallucinations.
-You may feel that you have entered another level of consciousness or crossed into another world.
-It is quite a supernatural feeling.
-People say that they go into the 'K-hole'.
+Larger doses can give you powerful hallucinations, and you may feel that you have entered another level of consciousness or crossed into another world.
+It is quite a supernatural feeling, sometimes known as going 'into the K-hole'.

-Don't mix ketamine with alcohol.
-That can be especially dangerous.
+Don't mix ketamine with alcohol - that can be especially dangerous.

 Regular use can lead to increased tolerance where you need more and more to get the same effect.
 Eventually it can lead to very serious mental health problems.
 People have lost touch with reality altogether as a result of this drug.